 - Step 6: Add the sea salt and cayenne pepper and cook 5 minutes.

-- Step 7: Add the parsley and green onions, then over a low heat cook another 5 minutes.
+- Step 7: Add the parsley and green onions, then over a low heat simmer another 5 minutes.

 - Step 8: Remove the bay leaves and serve with white rice.